-We have developed joint proxy-voting policies with some of our affiliates (together and individually, the "BMO Organization").
-The BMO Organization has adopted policies and procedures designed to help ensure that those proxies are voted in the best interests of fiduciary clients.
-The BMO Organization has formed a Global Investment Committee ("GIC") with a mandate to support, approve, and oversee the adoption and application of responsible investment activities in environmental, social, and governance matters and ensure they are aligned with our clients' best interests.
+We have developed joint proxy-voting policies with certain of our affiliates (together and individually, the "BMO Organization").
+When acting as a fiduciary, the BMO Organization votes proxies in the sole interest of its fiduciary clients.
+Unless the client has directed otherwise, the BMO Organization generally votes proxies for securities held in client accounts and has adopted policies and procedures designed to help ensure that those proxies are voted in the best interests of fiduciary clients.